Partition Memorial Project

 I have started work on a new art endeavor, The Nirbhaya Project (www.nirbhaya.org), in which I aim to raise awareness about the prevalence of rape in South Asia and connect it to the international #MeToo movement.

-I am joining the South Asia Institute in Chicago as a Senior Curator.
 I have curated several art exhibitions as part of my curatorial project, Transdiasporic Art Practices (www.transdiaspora.org) since 2006.
 I aim to continue my curatorial work as an independent curator as well.

 ABOUT THE ARTIST